 February: Random shuffle inspires laudatory essays in cultural organs like The New Yorker, Wired and The Guardian.
 Professor Michael Bull says Shuffle is the signature feature of digital music, turning the iPod into an “Alladin’s Cave of aural surprises.”

 March: After a string of muggings and robberies, the West Midlands Police, one of the largest police forces in the U.K., warned iPod users to stop using white earbuds.

 June: BMW debuts the first car entertainment system with built-in iPod integration.
 Within a couple of hers, 90% of new cars would also offer this feature.

 June: In a big cover story, Newsweek declares that America is “iPod Nation.”

-July 19: Fourth generation iPod released, with the new click wheel controls from the iPod mini.
+July 19: The fourth-generation iPod is released, with the new click wheel controls from the iPod mini.
 Available in 20GB and 40GB capacities.